 The Government adopted a Protocol on the treatment of unaccompanied children on 30 August 2018.
 The protocol aims to improve the position of unaccompanied children, provides a detailed overview of all procedures and provides guidance for all relevant actors coming in contact and working with this category of children.
 The Protocol elaborates in 14 chapters on the various issues in regard to unaccompanied children.
 According to the Ministry of Interior, an Interdepartmental Commission for the protection of unaccompanied children has been established.
 The Commission was established with the aim to improve inter-agency cooperation between state administration bodies and other stakeholders involved in the protection of unaccompanied children.
-The Commission is composed of representatives of the Ministry for Demography, Family, Youth and Social Policy, the Ministry of the Interior, the Ministry of Science and Education, the Ministry of Health, the Office for Human Rights and Rights of National Minorities and international organisations dealing with the protection of the rights of the child or refugee rights and, civil society organisations dealing with the protection of children’s rights.
+The Commission is composed of representatives of the the Ministry of Labour, Pension System, Family and Social Policy , the Ministry of the Interior, the Ministry of Science and Education, the Ministry of Health, the Office for Human Rights and Rights of National Minorities and international organisations dealing with the protection of the rights of the child or refugee rights and, civil society organisations dealing with the protection of children’s rights.